tildearrow/furnace/README.md

 > my C64 song sounds terrible after saving as .dmf!

 that's a limitation of the DefleMask format. save in Furnace song format instead (.fur).

+> how do I solo channels?

+right click on the channel name.